LGSInnovations/bonjour/README.md

 - `type` (string)
 - `subtypes` (array of strings, optional)
 - `protocol` (string, optional) - `udp` or `tcp` (default)
-- `txt` (object, optional) - a key/value object to broadcast as the TXT record
+- `txt` (object, optional) - an array of key/value objects to broadcast as the TXT record

 IANA maintains a [list of official service types and port numbers](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).